Military Funeral Honors

 - Former military member who completed at least one term of enlistment or period of initial obligated service in the Selected Reserve and was discharged under conditions other than dishonorable.

 A DD Form 214 (Certificate of Release or Discharge from Active Duty) or other proof of honorable service is required to verify eligibility.
+You may request a DD-214 from the National Archives.

 How to Request Honors

 Families of eligible veterans should make the request for military funeral honors through their chosen funeral director.
 The funeral director will coordinate with the appropriate military service to arrange for the honor guard detail.
+The form to request honors can be found here:

 To ensure a timely response, please provide the funeral director with the veteran's DD Form 214 or other discharge paperwork.
 We request at least 72 hours' notice to coordinate funeral honors.